jaw12346/Coinbase-Pro-DCA/README.md

 2) Click "New API Key".
 3) Select your portfolio and name the API key (optional).
 4) Select the permissions you would like to give to the API key: "View", "Transfer", "Trade".
+   * Trade (no auto-deposit): "View" and "Trade" must be enabled.
+   * Trade (with auto-deposit): "View", "Transfer", and "Trade" must be enabled.
 5) Give the API key a secure Passphrase and KEEP A RECORD of this, as it will not be viewable again.
 6) (Optional) Configure IP Whitelisting.
 7) Click "Create API Key" and enter your 2FA (if enabled).